 *Turn off electronic devices such as cell phones, TVs, tablets, and computers at least 30 minutes before bedtime (and put them in a different room) to prevent a disruption in your melatonin production.
 There’s lots of research out there nowadays that shows that these things are big sleep disruptors.

 *Cut out sugar and alcohol in the evening Dessert may sound comforting and wine may sound relaxing, but they’re not when they’re waking you up at 3am.
 I know you don’t want to hear it, but things change as you get older, and your body just can’t tolerate some of the ‘vices’ that it used to.
 Look at it this way: isn’t a good night’s sleep worth more than a glass of wine anyway?

-This is the fourth in a series of 5 blog posts with lifestyle changes to make for (peri)menopause.
-You can find my three previous blog posts here: Yoga + Exercise; Herbs + Supplements; and Nutrition.
-For more valuable tips and advice, check out my Creating Your Perimenopause Plan e-Guide.
+This is the 4th in a series of 5 blog posts with lifestyle changes I recommend making for (peri)menopause.
+You can find my four other blog posts here: Nutrition; Yoga + Exercise; Herbs + Supplements; and Self-Care.

 Check out this blog post for some specific yoga postures you can do for insomnia.